Marine conservation: Laws and treaties

 The UN Environment Programme (UNEP) works to safeguard oceans and seas and encourage the wise use of marine resources, particularly through its Regional Seas Program.
 The sole international legal foundation for regional ocean and sea protection is the Regional Seas Conventions and Action Plans.
 The Global Programme of Action for the Protection of the Marine Environment from Land-based Activities was also established by UNEP.
 The relationship between terrestrial, freshwater, coastal, and marine ecosystems is directly addressed by it, which makes it the only international intergovernmental instrument to do so.
 Through the Intergovernmental Oceanographic Commission, the United Nations Educational, Scientific and Cultural Organization (UNESCO) organizes programs in marine research, observation systems, hazard mitigation, and better managing ocean and coastal ecosystems.
 The Organization is the originator of the Convention on the protection of the Underwater Cultural Heritage, the Global Ocean Observing System and UNESCO global geoparks.
 Around 1 800 quantifiable and monetary pledges totaling $108 billion have been obtained since 2017 for the UN Ocean Conference and the Our Ocean Conference.

 At the 1998 Oslo and Paris Convention for the Protection of the Marine Environment of the North-East Atlantic, environmental ministers from 15 Northeast Atlantic states and members of the European Commission agreed to identify marine species, habitats, and ecosystems that need protection and to "promote the establishment of a network of marine protected areas to ensure the sustainable use, protection, and conservation of marine biological diversity.”

 In June 2023, the High Seas Treaty was adopted by the UN to better protect marine environment and ecosystems in international waters.
 It needs ratification by at least 60 member states to enter into force.

 Global goals

+Areas around the world that focus on protecting biodiversity and population recovery.

 Marine conservation is included in the United Nations framework of Sustainable Development Goals (SDGs), most notably in SDG 14 ("Life below water").
 The text of Target 14.5 is: "By 2020, conserve at least 10 per cent of coastal and marine areas, consistent with national and international law and based on the best available scientific information".
 This target has one indicator: Indicator 14.5.1 is the "coverage of protected areas in relation to marine areas".
 The term "Marine Protected Areas" include marine reserves, fully protected marine areas, no-take zones, marine sanctuaries, ocean sanctuaries, marine parks, locally managed marine areas and other.
 Each area has a specific level of protection and a specific allowed range of activities.

+Marine protected areas are a strategy used for marine conservation purposes due to their role in supporting biodiversity and recovery in populations.
+This strategy provides stability within ecosystems and contributes to their longevity by preventing destructive human impact.
+The United Nations addresses efforts towards marine conservation through their Sustainable Development Goals, with Sustainable Development Goal 14 particularly highlighting a target that's focus is to conserve around 10 percent of coastal and marine areas.